Richie Stanaway moves to Garry Rogers Motorsport in 2019 for his second Supercars season, following a difficult rookie campaign with Tickford Racing.

 Stanaway's tin-top experience includes a season in the Porsche SuperCup with the DAMS team in 2013, the year he joined Aston Martin as a factory GT driver.

-Making his Supercars debut, Stanaway impressed in the 2016 PIRTEK Enduro Cup in Prodrive’s Super Black Racing entry and joined Cameron Waters last year.
+Making his Supercars debut, Stanaway impressed in the 2016 Enduro Cup in Tickford’s Super Black Racing entry and joined Cameron Waters in '17.

-They took out the Sandown 500 and finished third in the three-event standings, and the 27-year-old now steps up to a full-time drive.
+They took out the Sandown 500 and finished third in the three-event standings, before Stanaway's step up to full-time competition.